 An unabridged version of “Recovering the Lost Tongue” is also available on-line.

 This site follows CopyLeft- anyone is free to use the contents, with a link back to the original post.
 I hope you will find some of the posts engaging, feel free to leave comments.
 You can reach out via email to firstname.lastname@example.org, or just leave a comment here.
-I may be slow to respond to comments on posts in this blog.
+I may not be able to respond to all comments, and even when I do, might be slow to respond.